Uttarakhand

 Day 1: Drive from Rishikesh to Pipalkoti

-Day 2: Drive from Pipalkoti to Govindghat - Pulna and Trek to Ghangaria
+Day 2: Drive from Pipalkoti to Govindghat – Pulna and trek to Ghangaria

 Day 4: Trek from Ghangaria to Hemkund Sahib and return to Ghangaria

-Day 6: Drive from Pipalkoti back to Rishikesh
+Day 6: Drive from Pipalkoti to Rishikesh

 The trek starts from Pulna, located close to Govindghat in Uttarakhand.
 From Pulna, you begin the actual trekking route towards Ghangaria, the base for visiting both the Valley of Flowers and Hemkund Sahib.